MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-oem.md

 ## Overview of OEM updates

-In addition to Microsoft Azure Stack updates, many OEM also release regular updates for your Azure Stack hardware, such as driver and firmware updates.
+In addition to Microsoft Azure Stack updates, many OEMs also release regular updates for your Azure Stack hardware, such as driver and firmware updates.
 These are referred to as **OEM Package Updates**.
 To understand whether your OEM releases OEM Package Updates, check your [OEM's Azure Stack documentation](#oem-contact-information).

 Starting with Azure Stack update 1905 these OEM package updates are uploaded into the **updateadminaccount** storage account and applied via the Azure Stack Administrator portal.
-For more information, see Applying OEM Updates (link to subsection)
+For more information, see [Applying OEM Updates](#apply-oem-updates).

 Ask your original equipment manufacturer (OEM) about their specific notification process to ensure OEM package update notifications reach your organization.

-Some hardware vendors may require a * hardware vendor VM* that handles the internal firmware update process.
+Some hardware vendors may require a *hardware vendor VM* that handles the internal firmware update process.
 For more information, see [Configure hardware vendor VM](#configure-hardware-vendor-vm)

 ## OEM contact information